15 Words in Other Languages with No Direct English Equivalent

 words-in-foreign-languages-with-no-english-equivalent-174.
 Pochemuchka (Russian)

-words-in-foreign-languages-with-no-english-equivalent-85.
-Schadenfreude (German)
+5. Schadenfreude (German)

 words-in-foreign-languages-with-no-english-equivalent-106.
 Ilunga (Tshiluba)